cs1302uga/cs1302-api-app/README.md

 ### API Access (100 points)

-You must directly access any APIs used in your project.
-You are not allowed to use third-party services such as Rapid API (or similar) for access.
+Your app must combine two APIs in a meaningful way as described above.

 ### User-Friendly Experience (10 points)